Ish5834/Voice-Coil-Actuators-and-Vibration-Isolation-Platform/README.md

 - wounding of the machined parts with appropriate wire
 - testing all the required parameters of the VCA and LVDT
 - building a 1 DOF vibration isolation system with the current VCA and LVDT prototype
-- trying prototype stewart platform with linear actuators
+- try to prototype stewart platform with linear actuators

 ## Repo structure: